databendlabs/databend/docs/doc/03-reference/03-sql/02-dml/dml-copy.md

 ---
 title: COPY INTO table
+sidebar_label: COPY INTO
+description:
+  Load Data into table using COPY
 ---

 Loads data from staged files to a table.
 The files must be staged in one of the following locations:

-* Named internal stage.
-(TODO)
+* Internal stage.
-* External location (Amazon S3, Google Cloud Storage, or Microsoft Azure).
+* External location (Amazon S3).

 ## Syntax